 Getting to Crowsnest Pass

 Crowsnest Pass is a region found along the Crowsnest Highway; the Alberta portion of the Crowsnest Highway is Highway 3.
-Approximately 230 kilometers south on Highway 22 from Calgary or 150 kilometers west of Lethbridge on Highway 3, it is easily accessible by road.
+Approximately 230 kilometres south on Highway 22 from Calgary or 150 kilometres west of Lethbridge on Highway 3, it is easily accessible by road.
 The nearest international airport is the Calgary International Airport.

 Five Towns in Crowsnest Pass